vinzvinci/vinzvinci/README.md

 ### I'm a College student and Mentor!
 - 🌱 I want to improve myself and continue learning
-- 🌱 I'm currently learning reactjs and laravel
+- 🌱 I'm currently learning reactjs, ruby, and ruby on rails
 - 🌟 I want to encourage others and inspire them
 - 💖 I love to watch movies/series/anime and listen to music
 - 🔑 College Goals : Help my fellow students for their career goals